-- a) The City may implement a community planning permit system in accordance with The Planning Act. - b) Policies may be adopted as part of this Plan with respect to the passing of a Community Planning Permit By-law to establish a community planning permit system. - c) Prior to adopting a Community Planning Permit By-law, the City shall identify one or more areas as Community Planning Permit Areas by way of an amendment to this Plan.
-The amendment shall: - (i) identify the proposed community planning permit area(s); - (ii) contain a statement of the City's goals, objectives and policies in proposing a community planning permit system for the area(s); - (iii) include types of conditions within a community planning permit area, as provided in the applicable Ontario Regulation; - (iv) set out the types of criteria that may be included in the community planning permit by-law, and determining whether any class of development or any use of land may be permitted by the proposed community planning permit; and
+- a) The City may implement a community planning permit system in accordance with The Planning Act. - b) Policies may be adopted as part of this Plan with respect to the passing of a Community Planning Permit By-law to establish a community planning permit system. - c) Community Planning Permit Areas are encouraged within Strategic Growth Areas.

-(v) set out the scope of the authority that may be delegated and any limitations on the designation, if City Council intends to delegate any authority under the community planning permit by-law.
+- d) Prior to adopting a Community Planning Permit By-law, the City shall identify one or more areas as Community Planning Permit Areas by way of an amendment to this Plan.
+The amendment shall: - (i) identify the proposed community planning permit area(s); - (ii) contain a statement of the City's goals, objectives and policies in proposing a community planning permit system for the area(s); - (iii) include types of conditions within a community planning permit area, as provided in the applicable Ontario Regulation; - (iv) set out the types of criteria that may be included in the community planning permit by-law, and determining whether any class of development or any use of land may be permitted by the proposed community planning permit; and - (v) set out the scope of the authority that may be delegated and any limitations on the designation, if City Council intends to delegate any authority under the community planning permit by-law.